-Self-filing is possible with free tools provided by the IRS, such as Free File fillable forms or TurboTax.
+Self-filing is possible with free software provided by the IRS, such as Free File fillable forms or TurboTax.
 These services offer basic forms and guidance on filing an individual tax return without needing an expert.
 However, they do not provide specialized advice on complex situations or mistakes made on prior year returns.

 Hiring a Professional

 Suppose individuals are unable or unwilling to file their returns.
 In that case, they may wish to hire a qualified tax professional to assess their situation.
 Plus complete their return accurately and efficiently while taking advantage of all applicable deductions and credits.
 Make sure you research different options before deciding who will prepare your return, as rates will vary depending on experience level and services offered.
-You can contact Barron Income Tax for any inquiries.